RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 is (integer) UNIX sample timestamp in milliseconds or `*` to set the timestamp according to the server clock.

 `timestamp` must be equal to or higher than the maximum existing timestamp.
 When equal, the value of the sample with the maximum existing timestamp is increased.
-If it is higher, a new sample with a timestamp set to `timestamp` is created, and its value is set to the value of the sample with the maximum existing timestamp plus `value`.
+If it is higher, a new sample with a timestamp set to `timestamp` is created, and its value is set to the value of the sample with the maximum existing timestamp plus `addend`.

-If the time series is empty, the value is set to `value`.
+If the time series is empty, the value is set to `addend`.

 When not specified, the timestamp is set according to the server clock.
 </details>